New York City Democratic Socialists of America: Early history

 The Democratic Socialists of America (DSA) and its predecessor, the Democratic Socialist Organizing Committee had a presence in New York City since the 1980s.
 DSA member Ruth Messinger was elected to serve as a city councilor and later as Manhattan borough president.
 DSA member David Dinkins likewise served as a state assemblyman and Manhattan borough president.
 Representative and former state senator Major Owens was a DSA member, though City & State notes that "his socialist pursuits never garnered much attention".
 Brad Lander, who served as a city councilor and comptroller, was a member of DSA from 1987 to 2023.
+Representative Jerry Nadler was a member.

 In 1989, Dinkins defeated incumbent mayor Ed Koch in the Democratic mayoral primary, going on to defeat Republican candidate Rudy Giuliani.
 Despite Dinkins' association with DSA, "no one attributed his mayoral victory to the organization".
 According to Ross Barkan in The New Republic, in Dinkins' first year as mayor, he gave a speech to the Socialist International.
 However, in 1993, Dinkins lost re-election to Giuliani.
-In 1997, Messinger won the Democratic nomination for mayor, though ultimately lost to incumbent Giuliani.
+In 1997, Messinger won the Democratic nomination for mayor, though ultimately lost to Giuliani.

 In 2011, NYC-DSA activists participated in Occupy Wall Street, which animated leftists in the city and attracted many future DSA members.
 In 2021, Jabari Brisport wrote in The Forge that four years prior, the chapter was holding meetings of less than 30 people in Brooklyn.
+Peter Sterne wrote that before 2016, NYC-DSA acted as "little more than an advocacy group".